 • Coverings

-Students will choose one set solution to make during the class depending on their level on experience with knots, such as the Chinese Button Knot and Turk's Head.
+Students will apply one technique learned in class based on knowledge and experience with knots, such as the Chinese Button Knot and Turk's Head.

-Written and illustrated directions for all the techniques shown in the class will be given.
+Written and illustrated directions for all the techniques shown in the class are included in the manual.

 A Chinese Diamond Knot Amulet with Bead Edging